 For certain disciplines, some knowledge of physics is helpful.
 All students should have adequate English skills.

-If you want to enrolled in the Bachelor of Science with an endorsement in Biotechnology you must take the following courses in the first year:
+If you want to enrol in the Bachelor of Science with an endorsement in Biotechnology you must take the following courses in the first year:

 - BIOL111 Cellular Biology and Biochemistry

 - BIOL113 Diversity of Life

 - CHEM112 Structure and Reactivity or CHEM114 Foundations of Chemistry

 200-level and beyond

 If you are enrolled in the Bachelor of Science with an endorsement in Biotechnology you will study a number of required courses at 200-level.
 These courses will establish a scientific basis for more advanced topics in biotechnology.

 All students majoring in Biological Sciences must take BIOL209 Introduction to Biological Data Analysis.

 As an emerging field with both national and international importance, biotechnology provides many career opportunities in universities, business, government agencies, Crown Research Institutes and in ministries concerned with the environment, agriculture and forestry.

 Find out more about what you can do with a degree in Biotechnology.